 - Must have at least one of the following: at least 2,000 hours of neonatal specialty experience in direct patient care, administration, education, or research.
 Or, at a minimum, two years of experience working directly with severely afflicted infants as a registered nurse

-Read more for further clarify on neonatal nurse certifications.
+Read more for further clarification on neonatal nurse certifications.

 NICU nurses will find employment in both privately owned as well as public hospitals.
 Once in a while, although infrequently, NICU nurses can be found working in home-health service settings or even as a part of medical emergency teams.
 Here is a list of the most common locations you will find NICU nurses: